Encode Pointer Links

 elements that link to acts, scenes, speeches, or anchors in your modern and semi-diplomatic

-texts.
+transcriptions.
 We add the

-attribute with a value of "localCit"
+@type attribute with a value of "localCit" on

 <ptr>